Rachael Ray: 2004–2017

-One of Ray's specialties is burgers.
-She has devoted one of her published works to the topic, The Book of Burger.
+One of Ray's specialties is hamburgers.
+She has devoted one of her published works to the topic, releasing The Book of Burger.

-Other works

 Television

 Ray hosted 30 Minute Meals on Food Network for 11 seasons from 2001 to 2012, as well as a revival of the series starting in 2019.

 In 2005, she signed a deal to host a syndicated daytime TV talk show.
-The show, Rachael Ray, premiered on September 18, 2006.
+The show, Rachael Ray, premiered on September 18, 2006, and aired until May 24, 2023.
 Recurrent appearances on The Oprah Winfrey Show were used to fuel the launch, much as Dr. Phil's show was spun off based on his own frequent visits to Oprah.
-The show tapes in New York City.
+The show is recorded in New York City.
 In coordination with the syndication announcement, Ray said, "People know me for my love of food, but I have so much more I want to share".

 On January 12, 2008, Ray's television series Rachael's Vacation premiered on the Food Network.
 The show was a five-part food travelogue shot in various European countries.